 Spider-Man: Into the Spider-Verse (PG)

 A hugely entertaining animation that explores the various versions of Marvel's Spiderman that will appeal to both those unfamiliar with the historic detail of that character's various3incarnations as it will to Marvel buffs.
 Miles Morales is a New York teen struggling with school, friends and, on top of that, being the new Spider-Man.
 When he comes across Peter Parker, the erstwhile saviour of New York, in the multiverse, Miles must train to become the new protector of his city.
-This was short-listed for the 2019 Hugo Award 'Best Dramatic Presentation' category.
+This was short-listed for the 2019 Hugo Award 'Best Dramatic Presentation' category which it went on to win.
 Trailer here.

 If this was a fantastical horror top ten as opposed to an SF/fantasy one, then Heredity would undoubtedly be in it.
 After the family matriarch passes away, a grieving family is haunted by tragic and disturbing occurrences, and begin to unravel cryptic, dark secrets about their ancestry.
 Trailer here.